wywy-llc/aside/docs/testing-guide.md

 npm run deploy
 ```

+_Note: The `test:e2e` script automatically includes the deploy step._

-### 6. Verify GAS UI
+### 6. Verify GAS UI (Manual Step)

+This step requires manual verification in the browser:

-1. Open the Spreadsheet.
+1. Open the Spreadsheet (use the link from the init output).
-2. Reload the page.
+2. Reload the page to load the GAS Add-on.
-3. Check for "Wyside Todo" menu.
+3. Check for "Wyside Todo" menu in the menu bar.
 4. Click "Show Todos" to open the sidebar.
 5. Verify you can add, list, and delete todos via the UI.

+_Note: This step cannot be automated as it requires browser interaction with the Google Sheets UI._

 ## Troubleshooting